matsengrp/phip-flow/README.md

 # PhIP-Flow

-A general PhIP-Seq short read alignment pipeline to produce a dataset conatining the raw alignment counts for each sample merged into an xarray [DataSet]().
-This dataset organization can subsequently be easily analyzed by using the the [phippery](https://github.com/matsengrp/phippery) Python package.
+A general PhIP-Seq short read alignment pipeline to produce a dataset containing the _raw alignment counts_ , _sample metadata table,_ and _peptide metadata table_ , all merged into an xarray [DataSet](http://xarray.pydata.org/en/stable/api.html#dataset).
+This dataset organization can subsequently be queried analyzed by using the [phippery](https://github.com/matsengrp/phippery) Python package.

+For a usage template / example on simulated data (as well as a much more in-depth description of necessary configuration and input files) - see the [phip-flow-template](https://github.com/matsengrp/phip-flow-template)

 The pipeline Directed Acyclic Graph is visualized below
 <p align="center">
   <img src="dag.png" width="375">
 </p>

-For a config template / example on simulated data - as well as a much more in-depth description of necessary configurations and input files - see the [phip-flow-template](https://github.com/matsengrp/phip-flow-template)